black6197/Literature-Reading/docs/papers/soccer-analytics/Seq2Event2022.md

 tionisneithersolelyanindependentfunctionofspatialsourcenor probabilitiesthusgivesan‘attack’probability.Furthersumming
 ofpredictedfeatures. per possession gives a measure of the weight of expectation of ThemulticlassconfusionmatrixforthismodelisshowninTable attackaccumulatedduringeachpossession.

-## 1 Forallactionsthemodel,onaverage,correctlyassignsthehighest In order to distinguish between attacking and non-attacking
+1.Forallactionsthemodel,onaverage,correctlyassignsthehighest In order to distinguish between attacking and non-attacking probability,withtheexceptionofpasswhereitpredictsdribble possessions,thesummedattackprobabilitiesaremultipliedby−1 (𝑃 = 0.38)morethanpass(𝑃 = 0.36).Thiscouldpotentiallybe whennoattackevent(shotorcross)occurredinapossession.The
-probability,withtheexceptionofpasswhereitpredictsdribble possessions,thesummedattackprobabilitiesaremultipliedby−1
-(𝑃 = 0.38)morethanpass(𝑃 = 0.36).Thiscouldpotentiallybe whennoattackevent(shotorcross)occurredinapossession.The
 resolvedbyfinetuningtheweightsintheCELportionoftheloss reasonsfornotattackingvary,andthisapproachallowssomein-